caseyolson8/NLP_Case_Study/README.md

 1970: A family of bigfoot-like creatures called "zoobies" was observed on multiple occasions by a San Diego psychiatrist named Dr. Baddour

-### ML Example 1 (include tuning / evaluation notes)

 ### Bigfoot Sighting Analysis Using Non-Negative Matrix Factorization:

 As a group, we decided to take the Top 3 states that reported Bigfoot observations (Washington, California and Florida) and analyze the descriptions using Non-Negative Matrix Factorization (NMF).
 So, we took all the observations from those 3 states (1,192 observations total) and created a “Bag of Words” matrix for our analysis after removing all of the desired stop-words.
 Our rows in the matrix were the individual Bigfoot observations and the columns were the individual words with associated term frequencies.
 We ran our NMF algorithm for a series of values of k and thought the value of k = 7 was the most enlightening (see table below):

 ![Alt](./images/nmf_results.png)

-Here are some interesting findings from the various topics that were modeled using NMF:
+**Here are some interesting findings from the various topics that were modeled using NMF:**

-Topic 4: Seems to correlate the observations with camping outside at night and waking up to an loud noise because you see the words “tent, camp, night, noise, heard, etc.”
+**Topic 4:** Seems to correlate the observations with camping outside at night and waking up to an loud noise because you see the words “tent, camp, night, noise, heard, etc.”

-Topic 3: Appears to capture observations in the winter and likely in Washington because of the words “snow and mountain”
+**Topic 3:** Appears to capture observations in the winter and likely in Washington because of the words “snow and mountain”

-Topic 6: This is an interesting topic because it picks up the words “zoobie”, “zoobies”, "baddour".
-After doing some research online, we found a Dr. Baddour who was a San Diego psychiatrist who called a family of bigfoot-like creatures "zoobies".
+**Topic 6:** This is an interesting topic because it picks up the words “zoobie”, “zoobies”, "baddour".
+After doing some research online, we found a Dr. Baddour who was a San Diego psychiatrist who called a family of bigfoot-like creatures "zoobies" (as noted in analysis above from our Naive Bayes model)